 This post was sponsored by The Women Bloggers, LLC and #SoapBoxInfluence.
 Special thanks to the Kendal King Group, creators of Bush’s #HummusMadeEasy Campaign.
 All opinions are my own.

 We made the hummus as you see above and then sliced up avocado, tomatoes, cucumbers, and opened a small can of corn.
 These were our topping accessories for color, taste, and texture.
 After the food was ready I showed how I pick the dishes.
-I look for colors in the food or in the range of a color close to my food to pop the color.
-White dishes are always great but I do prefer color in my photos.
-That’s just my style.
+Additionally, I look for colors in the food or in the range of a color close to my food to pop the color.
+Hence white dishes are always great but I do prefer color in my photos.
+After all that’s just my style.

 The main part we aimed for was getting the light to shine through the cucumber.
 We all thought that looked so pretty.
 Lastly, the really fun part came when we got to eat the BUSH’S® Hummus Made Easy .
 They couldn’t believe how delicious it is.
 I had no clue how easy hummus was to make and from now on I won’t be just buying the container before I head to a party.